Skip to main content

 1. Overview

-Relying on a single EKS cluster in production environments means that cluster failure results in complete service outage.
-Cross-Cluster Object Replication is a strategy to ensure high availability by consistently replicating Kubernetes objects (ConfigMap, Secret, RBAC, CRD, NetworkPolicy, etc.) across multiple clusters.
+Relying on a single EKS cluster in production means a cluster failure brings down the entire service.
+Cross-Cluster Object Replication is a strategy that ensures high availability by consistently replicating Kubernetes objects (ConfigMaps, Secrets, RBAC, CRDs, NetworkPolicies, etc.) across multiple clusters.

-EKS does not provide a managed Cross-Cluster Object Replication feature.
+EKS does not provide managed Cross-Cluster Object Replication.
 Therefore, you must implement it yourself by combining open-source tools and architecture patterns.
-This guide compares the pros and cons of each pattern and presents selection criteria based on workload types.
+This guide compares the pros and cons of each pattern and provides selection criteria based on workload types.

 Scope of This Guide